Tag: Delphi history

 Apollo of Sparta statue in Athens

 Apollo of Sparta, Museum in Athens.
 Marble.
-2nd century AD, a marble copy of a famous bronze statue of Apollo Parnopios (450 BC) created by Pheidias.
+2nd century AD, a marble copy of a famous bronze statue of Apollo Parnopios (450 BC) was created by Pheidias.

 Apollo or Dionysus in Athens museum, marble.